-Characteristics of sorghum
+Characteristics of sorghum plant

-Characteristics of sorghum
+Characteristics of Sorghum bicolor

 Common English name: Sorghum, milo, great millet, jowari, durra.